lakshaykamat/obsidian-academic-vault/Semester 4/AI/Unit 2/Knowledge Representation.md

 - **Choosing the right representation:** Different approaches have their strengths and weaknesses, making it crucial to select the most suitable representation for the specific task and domain.
 - **Knowledge acquisition:** Gathering and structuring the vast amount of knowledge needed for AI systems can be a complex and time-consuming process.
 - **Maintaining consistency and reasoning complexity:** Ensuring the consistency of knowledge within the system and managing the complexity of reasoning tasks can be challenging.

+## Issues
+- **Choosing the Right Structure:** Imagine a giant knowledge base.
+How do you efficiently access the relevant parts when needed?
+This involves selecting an appropriate structure to represent information, filling in details from situations, and potentially adapting the structure as needed.
+- **Scalability:** As the amount and complexity of knowledge grow, representing and processing it efficiently becomes a hurdle.
+Techniques like distributed computing and sophisticated knowledge base structures are needed to handle large-scale KR.
+- **Incomplete and Uncertain Information:** Real-world information is often incomplete or uncertain.
+KR systems need to grapple with representing these uncertainties and reasoning effectively despite the lack of complete data.
+Techniques like probabilistic reasoning and fuzzy logic can help address this issue.
+- **Granularity:** Finding the right level of detail to represent knowledge is important.
+Too much detail can be cumbersome, while too little might limit reasoning capabilities.
+KR systems need to strike a balance between comprehensiveness and efficiency.
+- **Integrating Learning:** Ideally, AI systems should be able to learn and update their knowledge base.
+KR systems need to be designed to integrate seamlessly with learning algorithms, allowing them to continuously improve their knowledge representation.